How to help your students get into medical school.

 It can be difficult to find the best information to help your students get into medical school.
 Here are resources to help you guide your students on their path.

 A skills-based test that is used by the majority of medical and dental schools in the UK.
 It takes place in July-September each year.
 Try our free sample test so you can see what your students are facing.

 A knowledge- and skills-based test that is used by some medical and dental schools in the UK, including Oxford and Cambridge medical schools.
-Sat in September of November each year.
-Note: Due to COVID-19, the BMAT – September test session will not go ahead in 2021.
+Sat in November of each year.

 Traditional interview with panels, or multiple mini interviews that consist of shorter interviews (~8 minutes) at 6-8 stations.

 In a service or caring role in healthcare or related field - paid or voluntary.

 GCSEs (English, maths and sciences at 6 or higher) and A-levels (typically AAA including chemistry/biology).

 Need to demonstrate experiences and skills that make a student well-suited for medicine.
 A maximum of 47 lines of text or 4,000 characters.